 Our COVID-19 protocols include:

-- Screening all youth and staff before they enter the building and referring them for COVID-19 testing, as appropriate
+- Screening all youth and staff before they enter the building and referring them for COVID-19 testing and vaccination including booster shots as appropriate

 - Regularly reminding both youth and staff to protect themselves and others by practicing physical distancing, performing good hand hygiene, avoiding touching their face and covering coughs/sneezes